openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 To forcibly enable the articulation behavior at the front of the rail vehicle, use ``ORTSFrontArticulation ( 1 )`` and at the rear use ``ORTSRearArticulation ( 1 )``.
 Conversely, use ``ORTSFrontArticulation ( 0 )`` or ``ORTSRearArticulation ( 0 )`` to
 force disable articulation behavior.
-Entering a value of -1 provides the default automatic behavior.
+Articulation should generally be enabled on the 'floating' end(s) of a vehicle, where a bogie or wheels are not present in the 3D model, and disabled on the end(s) that have wheels.
+Entering a value of -1 provides the default (automatic) behavior.

 Freight animations and pickups
 ==============================